George Hadfield (politician): Biography

 Hadfield contested Bradford as a Liberal on 12 January 1835, but was defeated by John Hardy.
 He took a prominent part in the formation of the Anti-Corn Law League.
 He was elected as Member of Parliament for Sheffield on 7 July 1852 and continued to represent it until 29 January 1874.
-In parliament he acted with the advanced liberal party.
+In parliament, he acted with the advanced liberal party.
 He spoke frequently in the House of Commons, and his advice on matters relating to legal reform was much appreciated.
-He introduced the act relating to the registration of judgments, gave great help in passing the Common Law Procedure Act of 1854, and was the author of the Qualification for Offices Abolition Act of 1866.
+He introduced the act relating to the registration of judgments, gave great help in passing the Common Law Procedure Act 1854, and was the author of the Qualification for Offices Abolition Act 1866.

 Hadfield was a prominent member of the Congregational church.
 In 1864 he offered £1,000 a year for five years provided fifty independent chapels were built during that time.
 He repeated the offer later with equal success.

 Hadfield died at his residence, Victoria Park, Manchester at the age of 92.

 He married Lydia Pope, daughter of Samuel Pope of Cheapside, London in 1814.
+Lydia Hadfield predeceased her husband, dying in 1868, aged 80.